Sounds of the 70s: Other similar series (BBC Radio)

-Sounds of the Seventies (BBC Four)
+Sounds of the Seventies (BBC Two/BBC Four)

 As well as the radio programmes, BBC Television also made two series of shows under the title Sounds of the Seventies, which was broadcast originally by BBC2 in 1993 (with Sounds of the 70s 2 being made in 2012) and repeated by UKTV's Yesterday channel in the 2010s.
 The programmes are used regularly as schedule filler by BBC Four, with the programmes sometimes cut down to 10-15 minute runtime.
 Sounds of the Seventies compiled 1970s performances from the BBC's music archives, taken from programmes such as Top of the Pops and The Old Grey Whistle Test, with each programme compiled around a music genre or theme, such as the "Rock 'n' Roll Revisited" episode which featured acts whose sound owed a debt to the sounds of the late 1950s and the "Anarchy on the BBC" edition which featured punk acts.
+The series also used some short clips used to set the scene of the 1970s theme being used that week.

 Series 2: Sounds of the 70s 2 (2012)

 Other similar series (BBC Television)

 Sounds of the Seventies followed on from Sounds of the Sixties which was first broadcast on BBC2 on 5 October 1991, with an episode called "The First Steps" which featured performances from acts such as The Beatles, Gerry and the Pacemakers and The Rolling Stones, along with puppets Pinky & Perky doing the Twist.
 Due to the nature of the BBC's 1960s Top of the Pops archive, the series compiled each episode from a wide range of BBC programmes such as cutting-edge pop show The Beat Room and children's programmes like Blue Peter and Crackerjack, with some short clips used to set the scene of the 1960s theme being used that week.

 On 12 January 1996, an eight-part series called Sounds of the Eighties was first shown by BBC2, with the first episode featuring Duran Duran, Culture Club, ABC, Bananarama and Kylie Minogue.
 Both the 1960s and 1980s series have been repeated many times on BBC Four, with the programmes also being used by UKTV's Yesterday channel as part of their Saturday night music programming block.
 In the late 2010s, Sounds of the 80s with Gary Davies had an hour long video version of the show simulcast by BBC Radio 2 and BBC Television (via the Red Button on Freeview channel 601), with pop stars from the 1990s and early 2000s (like Louise and Dido) picking their favourite 1980s hits.